SteveObert/Katana_MS3/README.md

-# A USB MIDI foot controller/translator for BOSS Katana amplifiers.
+# A USB MIDI foot controller/translator
+# for Boss Katana amplifiers.

 This is working prototype of a MIDI foot controller for a BOSS Katana using a Teensy 3.2.
 The foot controller uses the USB port on the Katana to send MIDI sysex.
 The way I have it programed it emulates a GA-FC without a Tap Tempo switch and without additional footswitch connections (although there doesn’t seem to be any reason that’s not possible).
 The controller can also listen to a 5 pin MIDI IN port and can be programed to translate MIDI messages (PC, CC, etc.) to sysex and forward those to a Katana.
 However, you must know the Katana sysex.
 Sending MIDI out from the footswitch is also possible.